 - Learn about the City Hall Visioning Study and future City Hall renovation

 - View gallery displays and hear about City Hall initiatives

 - Discover City Hall history and take a brief tour

 - Ask questions and share ideas about the future uses of City Hall

 The City of Alexandria invites interested parties to browse for surplus real estate property that is currently available.
 The Department of General Services is responsible for public disposal of all City-owned real estate that has been designated as surplus by the Alexandria City Council.
 All real estate is offered "As-Is," with no warranties or guarantees, expressed or implied, as to kind, character or its fitness for any use, purpose or its ability to be developed for any use or purpose.

-Provides administrative oversight of all functional areas within the Department including: reporting for the departmental strategic plan, managing City-owned parking lots/structures and associated contracts, Fleet maintenance for 815 vehicles and equipment including the City's Pool vehicles, negotiating and managing building leases, space planning, Animal Shelter contract, City Surplus Real Estate program, Print & Mail services, and the Market Square Farmers Market and Vendor Cart programs.
+Provides administrative oversight of all functional areas within the Department including: fiscal year operating and capital improvement budget oversight and administration, reporting for the departmental strategic plan, negotiating and managing City building and facility leases, Animal Shelter management and animal control contract, City Surplus Real Estate program, Print & Mail Services, and the Old Town Farmers Market.